A communication plan is a document that enables you to outline how you are going to effectively deliver a message to the appropriate stakeholders.

 First, the parameters of the project should be considered.
 These are critical details about the project, such as the size of the project, deliverables, timelines, project team, and clients.
 It will assist you in determining what you are working on.
 It will also allow you to determine a communication style for the team and clients you are working with.

-For example, you may be creating a communication plan to help you introduce a new product.
-The communication plan helps you identify what the product is, how long it will take for it to be released to the market, who will be working on it, and who the target market is.
+You may be creating the plan to help you introduce a new product.
+It helps you identify what the product is, how long it will take for it to be released to the market, who will be working on it, and who the target market is.

 Perform a situation analysis